SuSharLe/SuSharLe/README.md

 - 👋 Hi, I’m Su Shar Lae, also known as 苏美丽.
 - 👀 I’m keen on pursuing a career in AI, Web Development, Video Editing, and some programming language such as (Java, Python, JavaScript).
-- 🕊️ Thank you and RIP Sayar Phyo Thu Htet, we miss you so much!
+- 🕊️ Thank you and RIP Sayar Phyo Thu Htet, we miss you so much! (https://github.com/SaPhyoThuHtet)
-- 🪦 (https://github.com/SaPhyoThuHtet) <-- check this out for nostalgia